The Protein Bar vs Protein Powder Debate Just Got a Third Option

 Candy that fuels championships.
 Yes, really.

 The protein you skip doesn't build muscle.
-Recovery compliance—actually consuming protein consistently—matters more than the "perfect" format that sits unused in your gym bag.
+Recovery consistency—actually consuming protein every session—matters more than the "perfect" format that sits unused in your gym bag.

 The Protein Format Wars Are Missing the Point